Dialectical materialism: Vladimir Lenin's contributions

 Lenin was developing the work of Engels, who said that "with each epoch-making discovery, even in the sphere of natural science, materialism has to change its form".
 One of Lenin's challenges was distancing materialism, as a viable philosophical outlook, from the "vulgar materialism" expressed in the statement "the brain secretes thought in the same way as the liver secretes bile" (attributed to 18th-century physician Pierre Jean Georges Cabanis); "metaphysical materialism" (matter composed of immutable particles); and 19th-century "mechanical materialism" (matter as random molecules interacting per the laws of mechanics).
-The philosophic solution that Lenin (and Engels) proposed was "dialectical materialism", wherein matter is defined as objective reality, theoretically consistent with (new) developments occurring in the sciences.
+The philosophic solution that Lenin (and Engels) proposed was to define matter as objective reality, theoretically consistent with (new) developments occurring in the sciences.

-Lenin reassessed Feuerbach's philosophy and concluded that it was in line with dialectical materialism.